Modular arithmetic

 Time-keeping on this clock uses arithmetic modulo 12.
 Adding 4 hours to 9 o'clock gives 1 o'clock, since 13 is congruent to 1 modulo 12.

-In mathematics, modular arithmetic is a system of arithmetic operations for integers, other than the usual ones from elementary arithmetic, where numbers "wrap around" when reaching a certain value, called the modulus.
-The modern approach to modular arithmetic was developed by Carl Friedrich Gauss in his book Disquisitiones Arithmeticae, published in 1801.
+In mathematics, modular arithmetic is a system of arithmetic operations for integers, differing from the usual ones in that numbers "wrap around" when reaching or exceeding a certain value, called the modulus.
+The modern approach to number theory using modular arithmetic was developed by Carl Friedrich Gauss in his book Disquisitiones Arithmeticae, published in 1801.

+Modular arithmetic modulo m consists of systematically replacing the results of additions, multiplications, and subtractions by the remainder of the division by m.
+A remarkable property of modular arithmetic is that the result of a computation does not depend on whether the division by m is performed after each operation, only once at the end of the computation, or at the end of the computation and after some intermediate results—typically when an intermediate result becomes too large.

+Motivating example

-A familiar example of modular arithmetic is the hour hand on a 12-hour clock.
+A familiar setting exhibiting modular arithmetic is the hour hand on a 12-hour clock.
 If the hour hand points to 7 now, then 8 hours later it will point to 3.
 Ordinary addition would result in 7 + 8 = 15, but 15 reads as 3 on the clock face.
 This is because the hour hand makes one rotation every 12 hours and the hour number starts over when the hour hand passes 12.
-We say that 15 is congruent to 3 modulo 12, written 15 ≡ 3 (mod 12), so that 7 + 8 ≡ 3 (mod 12).
+We say that 15 is congruent to 3 modulo 12, and we write 15 ≡ 3 (mod 12), so 7 + 8 ≡ 3 (mod 12).

-Similarly, if one starts at 12 and waits 8 hours, the hour hand will be at 8.
-If one instead waited twice as long, 16 hours, the hour hand would be on 4.
-This can be written as 2 × 8 ≡ 4 (mod 12).
-Note that after a wait of exactly 12 hours, the hour hand will always be right where it was before, so 12 acts the same as zero, thus 12 ≡ 0 (mod 12).
+Similarly, if one waits 8 hours and then 8 more hours (thus 16 hours in total), the clock will show the same time change as if one waited 4 hours.
+This is reflected by the identity 2 × 8 ≡ 4 (mod 12).
+After a wait of exactly 12 hours, the hour hand will be right where it started, so 12 acts as 0; one writes 12 ≡ 0 (mod 12).